Navpreet0981/Navpreet-Portfolio/README.md

 - Deepening my knowledge in **Database Management Systems** and cloud platforms.

 ---
 Thank you for visiting my portfolio, and feel free to connect with me for **collaboration opportunities** or **job offers**!

 ---
 📫 Let's Connect:
 - [Email]:-navi2005saini@gmail.com
 - [GitHub]:-https://github.com/Navpreet0981

----

-This README format includes professional sections like the overview, tech stack, and job-seeking status, with appropriate headers for better navigation and interactivity.